18F/coming-attractions/source/content/message.md

-# Attention Users
+# Attention Users of East/West cloud.gov

-Our application servers are experiencing heavy load.
-Sorry for the degraded experience.
+Your application is in a sandbox environment.
+It will be destroyed in X days.
+Please contact us in #cloud-gov-support.